Produce ugc ads for mobile games

 UA leads exploring creator-driven user acquisition for mobile games often face uncertainty about how to structure UGC and creator programs so they contribute meaningfully to CPI, ROAS, and retention targets.
 Limited internal experience with UGC-style assets, creator whitelisting, and AI-assisted production can make it harder to connect creator content with measurable installs and in-app behavior.

 There is also concern about overspending on awareness without clear performance insight, especially when workflows between influencer teams, creative teams, and UA teams are fragmented.
-Without a standardized framework for allocating UA spend across channels and creative types, it can be difficult to forecast the impact of budget shifts on key metrics and to explain decisions to stakeholders.
+Without a standardized framework for allocating UA spend across channels and creative types, it can be difficult to forecast the impact of budget shifts on key metrics and to explain decisions to internal stakeholders.

 To make UGC ads work for mobile games, teams look for repeatable planning frameworks that tie creator content, AI-assisted UGC creatives, and paid amplification into one plan.
 They aim to implement tracking and funnel setups that link creator activity and UGC-style ads directly to acquisition metrics, while keeping acquisition costs controlled and maintaining visibility into how channels, partners, and creative concepts work together.